Hello everyone, real estate photography is about capturing buildings and their interiors for realtors.

 I’ll get you to know the darker vignette around the image.

-And I don’t always want it that it’s something that I can edit.
+And I don’t always want it to be something that I can edit.

-But still, you know, that’s just something you got to live with.
+But still, you know, that’s something you must live with.

-But the vignetting will make occur when you have it around 16 millimeters.
+But the vignetting will occur when you have it around 16 millimeters.

 You will not get that vignette if you’ve got the 35 millimeters.